2017 Largest Retail Chains in Asia

 When comparing the revenues of the largest retail chains in Asia, the comparison is being drawn between the biggest retail chains in the likes of China, Hong Kong, Japan, Russia, Taiwan, Thailand and Turkey.

 Even though these Asian countries have some of the largest consumer populations in the world, the retail chains in these countries are not at the top of the World's Largest Retail Companies list compiled and published each year by Deloitte Touche Tohmatsu.

 There are two primary reasons for Asia’s lack of dominance in global retailing.
 First, even though Asian countries contain the most people, those people are not the biggest consumers.
-The reason they are not the biggest consumers is because they do not possess the greatest individual wealth
+The reason they are not the biggest consumers is that they do not possess the greatest individual wealth.

 Asian Middle Class